Chang-LeHung/makeyourowndatabase/README.md

 # makeyourowndatabase
 A toy database implemented in java!

-Results are like fllowing images:
+Results are like following images:

 ![](./imgs/1.png)